ManevN/automation-scripts/README.md

 # homemade-automation-scripts
-This repository has a collection of my personal homemade automation scripts
+This repository has a collection of my personal automation scripts